openmeteo/pthelma/doc/dev/water_balance.rst

 .. |ET_ci| replace:: ET\ :sub:`c,i`
 .. |DP_i| replace:: DP\ :sub:`i`

-.. class:: SoilWaterBalance(fc, wp, rd, kc, p, precipitation, evapotranspiration, rd_factor=1)
+.. class:: SoilWaterBalance(fc, wp, rd, kc, p, precipitation, evapotranspiration, irrigation_efficiency, rd_factor=1)

    Calculates soil water balance.
 The init parameters provide values for some of the attributes (see below).
 The heart of the class is